JobsBob Logo

 The Impact of Employer Ghosting on Candidates

-Employer ghosting can have several negative effects on job seekers.
+Recruiter ghosting can have several negative effects on job seekers.

 • First, it creates uncertainty.
 After completing multiple job interviews, candidates expect feedback about whether they were selected or rejected.
 When companies fail to respond, applicants remain unsure about their status.

-• Second, ghosting candidates can damage confidence.
+• Second, ghosting on candidates can damage confidence.
 Many job seekers spend significant time preparing for interviews, researching companies, and completing assignments.
 When they receive no response, they may feel that their effort was wasted.

 • Third, ghosting job situations can slow down a candidate’s job search.
 Applicants may delay applying to other positions while waiting for a response from a company that never replies.

-How Candidates Can Handle Ghosting Job Interviews
+How to Handle Ghosting Job Interviews Professionally

 Although ghosting candidates can be frustrating, there are several ways job seekers can respond professionally.